rahuldebv/Discord-Bot-Chat-Log/README.md

 TBD

 ### Misc:
 After cloning, rename `default.config.ini` to `config.ini`.
-Then run the command `git update-index --assume-unchanged default.config.ini` so that you only have your one personal configuration file
+Then run the command `git update-index --assume-unchanged default.config.ini` so that you only have your one personal configuration file.